 Plug your CAC reader into your computer before proceeding

 Windows 10: Right click the Windows logo (lower left corner of your screen).
 Click System, select Device Manager link (upper left corner of the screen), scroll down to Smart card readers, select the little triangle next to it to open it up.
 If your smart card reader is listed, go to the next step of installing the DoD certificates.
-NOTE: If you can't don't see it, click Start, In the Start Search line type in: devmgmt.msc.
-(For Windows 8.1 users, you'll right click Start.

 Windows 7 & 8/8.1: Right click Computer, select Properties, Device Manager link (upper left corner of the screen), scroll down to Smart card readers, select the little triangle next to it to open it up.
 If your smart card reader is listed, go to the next step of installing the DoD certificates.
 NOTE: If you don't see it, you can also click Start, In the Start Search line type in: devmgmt.msc.
 (For Windows 8.1 users, you'll right click Start).

 If it did not install correctly...
 Try this first: Go to Device Manager (Instructions are above), scroll down to Smart Card readers, right click the CAC reader that shows up below Smart Card Readers.
-It could also be under unknown devices.
+It can also show up under unknown devices.
 Select Uninstall.
 It will give you a message.
 Once it is uninstalled, unplug the reader from your computer.
 Wait a few moments, then plug it back in.
-It "should start to install itself.
+It "should" start to install itself.
 If that doesn't work, keep reading for other ideas below.

 IF you do not see Smart card readers when checking, THEN follow along with the steps below.

 To install a driver onto your computer for a CAC reader, you need to first download the correct driver for the hardware you purchased, I have drivers for the most common USB Readers, Keyboard, laptop, & desktop card readers

 PROCEED TO STEP 3 ONCE YOU'VE COMPLETED YOUR VERIFICATION OR INSTALLATION